Climate Change and Definition*

 Definition of Climate Change

-In considering the temperature of the earth we are mainly interested in the global view rather than what happens at a specific location.
+In considering the temperature of the Earth we are mainly interested in the global view rather than what happens at a specific location.
 Although day-to-day and year-to-year fluctuations can be interesting, our main interest is determining if there is any long-term trend occurring over many years.
 It is easier to deal with the change in temperature at each location rather than the actual temperatures.
-To determine the global average surface temperature the earth is first divided into elemental areas such as boxes that span 5 degrees of latitude and longitude.
-The change in temperature over a number of years is found for each elemental area.
-Then the global average is found of all of the elemental area temperature changes, usually for ten or many more years.
+To determine the change in the global average surface temperature the earth is first divided into elemental areas.
+To illustrate we will use elemental areas that span 5 degrees of latitude and longitude.
+The average annual temperature is determined based on data for each elemental area for the years of interest.
+The change in the average annual temperature over a period of time such as a decade or longer is found for each elemental area.
+Then the global average is found of all of the elemental area temperature changes.
 As an example see the change in temperatures for elemental areas shown in Figure 1.1 for the years 1976 to 2000.

 Fig. 1.1.
 Temperature trends by region.
 Red circles are positive values and indicate warming while blue circles are negative values and show cooling.
 No color represents no change.
 The size of the circles depicts the amount of increase or decrease with amounts from the smallest to the largest of .2, .4, .6, .8., and 1.0 degrees centigrade per decade, where 1 degree Centigrade equals 1.8 degrees Fahrenheit.
 (3rd IPCC) See References for the sources of figures. |